Okta Workflows Tutorial: Notify When a User Is Suspended

 To test the Send Email card:

 - The To and Body will be pre-filled with data from the card.
-Enter sample Body field and click Test
+Enter the sample Body field and click Test.

 You can use another email provider if you don’t have access to Google Workspace.

-- Find and click on Send Email action
+- Find and click on the Send Email action.

-In the next section, you will learn how to test the entire flow.
+The following section will teach you how to test the entire flow.

 Testing the flow